AdobeDocs/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 ## Custom wait {#custom}

-Use the **Custom** type to define a custom date, using an advanced expression based on a field coming from an event or a custom action response.
+Select the **Custom** type to define a custom date, using an advanced expression based on a field coming from an event or a custom action response.
 You cannot define a relative duration directly, for example, 7 days, but you can use functions to calculate it if needed (eg: 2 days after purchase).

 ![Define a custom wait with an expression](assets/journey57.png)